CannyChiu/TechnicalTalentPartnerHub/README.md

 * [a16z's blog archives](https://a16z.com/wp-content/uploads/2021/08/The-pmarca-Blog-Archives.pdf): really interesting points about "summertime soldiers", "vesting in peace" and "mediocre performers".
 He provides advice on turning around a company through really strategic HR choices.
 * [Tableau on Tableau - HR Analytics](https://www.tableau.com/learn/webinars/tableau-tableau-human-resources#video): Kylie from Tableau walks us through an example of how HR is data-oriented.
 She walks us through data visualizations related to recruiting funnel, performance management, DEI metrics, compensation & market data, attrition reporting.
 Really great video that covers basic data categories to dive into when assessing the health of an organization.
 * [Why T-shaped people?](https://jchyip.medium.com/why-t-shaped-people-e8706198e437): As someone that has spent the early part of his career believing specialization is the key to success, I've reflected on this article and realized I was probably wrong.
 I think truly successful people are "T-shaped" and not "I-shaped".
 I've used this reflection to help drive my 2023 learning goals -> I'll be leaning out on recruiting and doubling down on the rest of my Talent Stack.
+* [The Fullstack HR professional](https://joshbersin.com/2019/11/the-full-stack-hr-professional/): As a follow-up to the above resource, Josh Bersin has written a wonderful thoughtpiece on what it takes to be a Full-Stack HR professional.

 ## **A curated collection of resources on People Analytics:**
 * [Tackling the HR digitalization challenge: key factors and barriers to HR Analytics adoption](https://upcommons.upc.edu/bitstream/handle/2117/332828/HR%20digitalization%20challenge.pdf?sequence=3): a research paper on the common challenges in People Analytics.